-I am thrilled that you have a camper (or campers) registered for GSCWM Day Camp.
-Camp is so much more than archery, campfires, and arts and crafts.
-Experiences at camp encourage campers to develop the characteristics embodied in every Girl Scout, while building confidence, lifelong friendships, and outdoor skills.

-Each camp week includes an opening and closing flag ceremony, an all-camp activity, countless songs, and a variety of skill-building activities, all leading up to a final closing ceremony.
-During the week, Girl Scouts participate in traditional camp programs such as archery, hiking, swimming, challenge course exploration, and arts and crafts.
-In addition, Girl Scouts will participate in program-specific opportunities dependent upon their session enrollment and age.
-The program offerings are progressively more advanced, allowing all Girl Scouts age-appropriate, skill enhancement and leadership development.
+I am truly delighted that you have a camper (or campers) registered for GSCWM Camp.
+By signing up for camp, you have helped your Girl Scout open a door to unique opportunities and endless possibilities.
+In today's whirlwind world, filled with social media algorithms, academic pressure, and dramatic events, camp is more important than ever before.
+Camp is an escape into a world of birdsong, sunlight, the scent of pine, and into a community built on support, nurturing, and taking healthy risks.
+Campers are encouraged to dive deep into their sense of wonder, curiosity, and adventure.
+They will have the opportunity to be creative with arts and crafts, athletic with sports and swimming, and brave with archery and the challenge course; but above all, camp is about connection.
+As Girl Scouts navigate through their camp session, they will deepen their relationships to others, nature, and themselves.
+Each moment at camp is filled with the potential for a new connection, whether it's working together to care for the camp property, joining voices in harmony around the fire, or bonding together over shared stories amidst the wonder of the woods.
+Confidence emerges as campers hone new skills and are trusted to design their days with thoughtfulness and care.
+Responsibility builds as they lean on each other to complete tasks and meet challenges.
+There really is nothing quite as special as the camp environment.
+Each week allows campers to participate in tried and true Girl Scout traditions like closing and opening ceremonies, singalongs, hikes, and more.
+They'll also immerse themselves in unique programs based on their session theme.
+The program offerings are progressively more advanced, allowing all Girl Scouts age-appropriate skill enhancement and leadership development.
 We at GSCWM are so grateful that you are entrusting and sharing your Girl Scout with us for an entire session.
 This handbook has been thoughtfully compiled to address all of your questions in preparation for camp, and we hope that you feel confident and ready for your summer adventure!
 Our knowledgeable Customer Care Team is available to assist campers and their families at any time during this process.
 Should you have any additional questions, they can be reached at 508-365-0115/413-584-2602 or by email at info@gscwm.org.
 Our camp staff is excited and looking forward to seeing you and your Girl Scout at camp!

-Happy Camping,

-Jessica Gonzalez Program Manager
+Happy Camping, Jessica Gonzalez Program Manager